-The associative property of multiplication for 3rd-Grade allows students to change grouping of an expression to make it easier to solve.
-The property displays to students that the grouping of factors do not matter, the product will be the same.
+The associative property of multiplication for 3rd grade helps students understand that they can change the grouping of factors in an equation to make it easier to solve.
+This property shows that the way factors are grouped does not affect the product—it will remain the same.

 What is the Associative Property of Multiplication?

 The associative property of multiplication states that the grouping of a multiplication sentence does not matter, the product will be the same.
-So in other words, the parenthesis can move on each expression, but the numbers do not change places, and the product will be the same.
-Look at the equation below.
+In other words, the parentheses can move to group different numbers on either side of the equation, but the numbers themselves stay in the same order, and the product remains unchanged.
+Take a look at the equation below.

 For example: